byuawsfhtl/GettingStarted/README.md

-# getting-started
+# Getting Started

-Repository with handwriting recognition resources and examples
+This repository is meant to provide Handwriting Recognition resources and examples.
+It also contains on-boarding instructions for new members joining the team.